BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * "ERROR MESSAGE" Ahab (the one used by Master Gee).
 Regular Ahabs will still spawn, though.

-There's also a few drop pools / containers / etc which I've purposefully left alone:
+A handful of containers will only ever drop common-level gear:

 * Bandit Coolers
-* Money Boxes
-* Laundry Machines / Toilets / Cardboard Boxes
+* Cardboard Boxes
 * Dumpsters

+There's also a few drop pools / containers / etc which I've purposefully left alone:

+* Money Boxes / Laundry Machines / Toilets / etc
 * Loot Midgets

 Some other stuff not done: